Hackers News Hackers News

 • Installation documentation features screenshots taken from authenticated Microsoft corporate devices.

-• The project uses the same logo as Microsoft’s official VibeVoice product.
+• The project utilizes the same logo as Microsoft’s official VibeVoice product.

-• The Microsoft Store privacy policy falsely claims that no data is sent to third parties.
+• The Microsoft Store privacy policy for the app falsely claims that no data is sent to third parties.

-• Users receive no in-app prompts or consent requests before audio and screen transmission begins.
+• Users receive no in-app prompts or consent requests before the transmission of audio and screen data commences.

-• There is no designated data controller, and there is no transparency regarding data retention policies.
+• There is no designated data controller, and transparency regarding data retention policies is entirely absent.

-• Tracking keystrokes and screenshots via hardware GUIDs creates severe long-term surveillance risks.
+• The tracking of keystrokes and screenshots via hardware GUIDs poses severe long-term surveillance risks.

-However, individuals associated with the project have either ignored the tags or abruptly closed the issues, leaving the security community without answers.
+Despite increasing pressure from the developer community and security researchers, Microsoft has yet to issue a formal response.
+Developers have tagged involved Microsoft employees on GitHub to highlight the covert data collection, but individuals associated with the project have reportedly either ignored these tags or abruptly closed the issues, leaving the security community without answers.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.